NunoSempere/SoGive-CSER-evaluation-public/3-drafts/1-cser-evaluation/index.md

 Some ways we could compare them could be:

-- Compare their means, their expected values
+- Compare their means, i.e., their expected values
 - Compare their 90% confidence intervals
 - Compare their medians
 - etc.